AwrodHaghiTabrizi/UMARV-CV-LaneDetection/docs/creating_access_tokens.md

 # GitHub

-GitHub access tokens are needed to push changes in the Google Colab and LambdaLabs environments
+GitHub access tokens are needed to push changes in the Google Colab and LambdaLabs environments.

 ## GitHub Generate Access Token